jtiosue/autolight/README.md

 ## To do

+- Add `musttick`.
+Whenever there is a musttick, make autoschedule _force_ a transition.
+Do this by just cutting the current video and jumping a second forward.
 - Fade text, `bg_color` needs to be transparent: [https://github.com/Zulko/moviepy/issues/400](https://github.com/Zulko/moviepy/issues/400).
 Possibly use masks?
 - Zoom out currently loses a frame.
 Fix this.
 Also, allow different zoom speeds.
 - Just recode zoom entirely.
 I think resize messes with resolution stuff.